- GAP 200.330, Facilities and Administrative Costs on Sponsored Projects

-Unallowable Costs: Specific activities or transactions, as listed in the UG, that are not allowed to be charged to sponsored projects, either as a direct or F&A Cost.
+Unallowable Costs: Specific activities or transactions, as listed in the UG, that are not allowed to be charged to sponsored projects, either as a direct or F&A Cost (Further information provided in GAP 200.340, Cost Accounting Standards).
 These can only be charged with the explicit approval from the sponsor.
-Individual agency and program requirements may list other unallowable costs; consult the Notice Of Award and Terms & Conditions for specific guidance.
+Individual agency and program requirements may list other unallowable costs; consult the Notice of Award and Terms & Conditions for specific guidance.

-Organized Research: Includes research and development activities that are separately budgeted and accounted for, and have definite objectives; includes sponsored and internal research.
+Organized Research: Includes research and development activities that are separately budgeted and accounted for, and have definite objectives.
 Clinical trials are considered research.

-These projects are located in the restricted xx3xxxx WBSE series.
+These projects are located in the restricted xx3 WBSE series.

 Instruction: Includes those activities offered through regular academic departments or other units, such as summer school, whether they are offered for credit towards a degree or on a non-credit basis.
 This also includes instruction, course and curriculum development, academic advising and scholarly activities such as preparing papers, delivering papers, attending seminars and professional society meetings.
-These projects are located in the restricted xx1xxxx and xx2xxxx WBSE series.
+These projects are located in the restricted xx1 and xx2 WBSE series.

 Other Sponsored Activities: Includes those funds that involve performance of work not described in the preceding categories.
-These projects are located in the restricted xx9xxxx WBSE series.
+These projects are located in the restricted xx9 WBSE series.
 Some examples include:

 - Awards supporting travel, conferences, symposia, workshops, and seminars that do not otherwise meet the criteria for research or instruction;